web-extend/web-extend/packages/rsbuild-plugin/README.md

 There are two ways to use this plugin.

 1. Use the `@web-extend/rsbuild-plugin` package directly.
-2. Use `web-extend` CLI, which is a wrapper of `@web-extend/rsbuild-plugin`.
+2. Use `bext` CLI, which is a wrapper of `@web-extend/rsbuild-plugin`.

-We recommend using the `web-extend` CLI to initialize a new extension project.
+We recommend using the `bext` CLI to initialize a new extension project.
 Because it provides a more user-friendly experience.

 ### Use `@web-extend/rsbuild-plugin` directly